LucaCatalano23/SpringBoot-protobuf/RestApi-protobuf-json.md

 #### POSTMAN

-To create a `Product`, you can send a POST request to the `/product` endpoint with a binary body for the RestAPI-protobuf.
+To create a `Product`, you can send a POST request to the `/product` endpoint with a binary body for the `product-serice-protobuf` microservice.

 I advise you to use tools to like `https://www.protobufpal.com/` to create the hexadecimal body and `https://gchq.github.io/CyberChef/#recipe=From_Hex('Auto')&input=MDg2ZjEyMGI1MDcyNmY2NDc1NjM3NDIwMzEzMTMxMTg2ZjIyMDA&oeol=VT`